 Pregnancy and Eating Disorders

-Eating disorders are extremely dangerous for pregnant women, especially women suffering from anorexia and/or bulimia.
-It is estimated that nearly seven million women suffer from an eating disorder in the United States alone with symptoms peaking during reproductive years, according to the American Pregnancy Association.
+Eating disorders are potentially dangerous for women truying to get pregnant and for pregnant women, especially women suffering from anorexia and/or bulimia.
+It is estimated that nearly seven million women suffer from an eating disorder in the United States alone with symptoms peaking during reproductive years.
 While both anorexia and bulimia can reduce fertility, pregnancy is possible.
 Pregnant women suffering from an eating disorder are at increased risk of: